Accenture/energy-consumption-measuring-toolkit/README.md

     c.
 Energy calculation using tagging omits the sleep time set in between the two functions.

-#### Generate Graph to benchmark the Energy Consumed by Software Appliation vs Time Taken for python applications.
+#### scatterplotter: Generate Graph to benchmark the Energy Consumed by Software Appliation vs Time Taken for python applications.

 Generate a benchmark comparison of the energy consumed vs time taken by the software applications.The Matplotlib module has a method for drawing scatter plots, it needs two arrays of the same length, one for the values of the x-axis, and one for the values of the y-axis: